o3de/o3de.org/content/docs/user-guide/testing/getting-started/_index.md

 ## PyTest

 Certain tests are easier to write in a scripting language like Python.
-The scope of these tests are typically at the [integration level](https://softwaretestingfundamentals.com/integration-testing/), verifying mid-to-high level functionality of workflows and overall system sanity.
-Additionally, any Python-based tools will prefer unit tests written in Python.
-For these tests O3DE uses [PyTest](https://docs.pytest.org/).
+The scope of these tests are typically at the [integration level](https://softwaretestingfundamentals.com/integration-testing/), verifying mid-to-high level functionality of workflows.
+This type of test helps verify system correctness similar to how an end-user will experience the software.
+Despite that positive aspect, these tests are typically slow and provide less specific failure information.
+Not all Python-based tests are integration tests: any Python-based tools will prefer unit tests written in Python.
+For all tests written in Python, O3DE uses [PyTest](https://docs.pytest.org/).

 While interpreted languages like Python can have low performance, these tests should not perform heavy computation in Python.
 Tests should instead focus on coordinating workflows: signalling events and then verifying a response.
-Leave heavy operations to the code targeted by a test.
+Leave heavy operations to the code targeted by a test, and perform simple checks in Python test-code.

 There are often two Python interpreter instances used during O3DE tests.
-This can complicate determining which will execute your code, so pay close attention to how the test is defined:
+This can complicate determining which interpreter executes your code, so pay close attention to how the test is defined:

 - Test exists outside of **O3DE Editor**
   - Use in generic tests that launch applications and send external signals.
-  - Helps and monitor for application crashes
+  - Helps monitor for application crashes.
   - Test file names should start with `test_`.
   - Uses the same Python interpreter that launches when you run `o3de/python/python.sh` or `o3de\python\python.cmd`.